-No AC powered safety-related systems and no operator actions are required to respond to any of the accident scenarios that have been postulated for the modular HTGRs throughout their licensing history.
+No alternating current (AC) powered safety-related systems and no operator actions are required to respond to any of the accident scenarios that have been postulated for the modular HTGRs throughout their licensing history.
+In addition to requiring no operator actions, the design is insensitive to operator errors.